alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Alabama Child Support?

 Child support is a child’s legal right to receive financial support from both parties involved in the child’s birth.
 That right exists whether or not the child’s parents have ever been married and whether they have ever lived together.
-That right proceeds until the child turn 19, according to Alabama laws.
+That right proceeds until the child turns 19, according to Alabama laws.
 If the child is still dependent at age 19 or older - because of illness or disability, or because, for example, the child is still in school - the right to financial support will continue.

 What Does Child Support Cover in Alabama?